RightToPrivacy/wipri/README.md

 And like I said, it's easy to automate this "set random mac from your wipri-list list" by answering install.sh running with wipri-list -s eth0 command.

+*Other Uses For wipri-list*: wipri-list will set a static single mac, if only one is on its list.
+If you add additional using -a, wipri-list will choose one inside the list at random each run, or boot (if you install it to use wipri-list at boot).*
 ---

 Personal: It's up to you how you want to use it.
 I personally like setting permanent protective wipri service commands for wifi, and enjoy wipri-list inside my wipri-eth0.service file to maintain a quasi-perm ethernet mac (you can make it change every boot if you like, or keep recognized spoofed macs, generated automatically for you)